Papua New Guinea Premier Soccer League

-The Papua New Guinea Premier Soccer League is the men's top division of professional soccer in Papua New Guinea.
-It is a nationwide league formed in 2006 by Papua New Guinea Football Association.

-It replaced the Papua New Guinea National Club Championship as the country's major soccer competition.
+Papua New Guinea Premier Soccer League is the men's top division of professional soccer in Papua New Guinea.
+Formed in 2006 as the National Soccer League by the Papua New Guinea Football Association, it replaced the Papua New Guinea National Club Championship as the country's major soccer competition, and was renamed the Premier Soccer League in 2022.

-The competition has been won by only two clubs.
-Hekari United won the first eight editions, while Lae City have won the rest.
-The two clubs have met in two Grand Finals, in 2015–16 and 2019, with Lae City winning both.
+Hekari United have won ten editions of the competition, while Lae City have won seven; the two clubs have met in two grand finals, in 2015–16 and 2019, with Lae City winning both.
+Gulf Komara are the reigning champions, having won their first title in 2025.
+The 2026 season, contested by a record 12 clubs, is ongoing.

 History

 Foundation

 The National Soccer League was started by David Chung, the President of the Papua New Guinea Football Association (PNGFA), in 2006.
 It was the first nationwide semi-professional football league, and a step up from the amateur Papua New Guinea National Club Championship, which had been in existence since 1976.

-In the first season, which took place in late 2006, the league took place alongside the amateur league, with the winners of each league (i.e. the semi-professional and amateur champions) playing each other in a two-legged playoff to decide that year's qualifier for the OFC Champions League.
+In the first season, the semi-professional and amateur champions played a two-legged playoff to decide that year's qualifier for the OFC Champions League.
 Since then, the winner (and more recently, the runner-up) of the National Soccer League has earned qualification each year for the OFC Champions League.

-Since its inception, with the exception of the 2015–16 season, the league has consisted of an initial league phase, with each team playing each other twice, before the top four teams enter a knockout Championship playoff, with the eventual league champion decided in a one-legged Grand Final.
+Since its inception, with the exception of the 2015–16 season, it has consisted of an initial league phase, with each team playing other twice, before the top four teams enter a knockout Championship playoff, with the eventual league champion decided in a one-legged Grand Final.